 For me, Villefranche sur Mer has the ideal characteristics for beach vacationing: brasseries to a few fine restaurants, live music, marina, great beach (Rivera style. i.e., pebbled), a modest old town with several respectable boutique shops, old world picturesque charm ... and NOT SLAMMED with non-European tourists.
-In addition to the 30,000 inhabitants of the village, there is a frequent summer pass-through surge of cruise ships inmates that arrive 3-4 days each week when their ship anchors in the bay.
+In addition to the 30,000 inhabitants of the village, there is a frequent summer pass-through surge of cruise ships inmates that arrive 3-4 days each week when their ship anchors in the bay (not in 2021).
 Fortunately, these transients arrive early in the morning by boat shuttle to the village on their way to the train station to visit along the coast between Cannes and Monaco.
 In the late afternoon the ‘adventurers’ return to board their ship for their paid-for meals /drinks shamefully passing by what the village has to offer.

 The village is on the Western side of a U- shaped bay that is among the deepest in the Mediterranean and correspondingly of extraordinary, sapphire blue color.
 The arch- shaped beach with 30 feet curtains of purple bougainvillea, caps off the beauty of the northern end of the village before giving into the mountainside infused with houses and estates with a grand view of the Mediterranean to the South.
 On the Eastern shore of the bay is the peninsula Saint-Jean- Cap-Ferrat with its estates and its secluded shore line, including that of Elton John.